 Lemongrass essential oil also has sedative properties that can help improve the overall quality of sleep.
 When combined with reduced stress and anxiety levels, this provides a much-needed boost to the immune system.
 Lemongrass oil can also act as a muscle relaxant, providing relief from a backache, muscle spasms, cramps, and everyday aches and pains.
 For use as a muscle relaxant, dilute pure lemongrass essential oil with the carrier oil of choice (jojoba, coconut, almond) and massage into the affected area.

 As a general rule, lemongrass essential oil is seen as safe for the majority of people when used topically.
 It is not recommended to ingest lemongrass essential oil, but rather should only be used topically or in aromatherapy.

 Lemongrass essential oil may cause skin discomfort or rashes in those with sensitive skin.
-For this reason, it is recommended to test the essential oil on the inner skin of the elbow several hours before applying it to larger parts of the body.
+For this reason, it is recommended to test the essential oil on the inner skin of the elbow before applying it to larger parts of the body.
 The essential oil should always be diluted with a carrier oil to reduce the risk of skin irritation.
 If using the oil on the scalp, avoid using excess amounts to prevent runoff into the eyes.
-In the case that this does occur, rinse the eyes with cold water for at least five minutes and seek medical attention.
+If this does occur, rinse the eyes with cold water for at least five minutes and seek medical attention.

 Use of lemongrass essential oil is discouraged for those who are pregnant or nursing, as with any other essential oil.